 Question: Whatever happened to the little girl that Cal pretends is his daughter (I think) so he can get into the lifeboat?
 I didn't see her in the lifeboat with Cal in later scenes.

-New this month Answer: In one of the deleted scenes it shows an extended version of the Titanic survivors getting on the Carpathia.
+Answer: In one of the deleted scenes it shows an extended version of the Titanic survivors getting on the Carpathia.
 As you watch it you see the little girl being carried aboard.
 You can check it on youtube.
 I think its something like Titanic deleted scene extended Carpathia sequence.

 Question: When Cal decides to bribe Murdoch with money to guarantee a spot on a lifeboat, what was the point of even doing so?
 Was it just because of the "women and children first" policy?
 Being in first class would seem to put women, children, AND men at a higher priority.

 Answer: "Women and children first" means just that, regardless of class.
 Cal had to make sure he would get a spot instead of some third class passenger.